 Examinations are classified as final examinations, which occur at the end of each term; special examinations; and other course examinations as determined by the instructor.
-A student absent from an examination for any reason other than personal illness must obtain the permission of the instructor prior the absence in order to take the examination at a later time.
+A student absent from an examination for any reason other than personal illness must obtain the permission of the instructor prior to the absence in order to take the examination at a later time.
 Grades in all subjects are reported to the student at the end of each term through WEBSTER.

-■ Scope of Graduate Programs
+Scope of Graduate Programs

-AUM currently offers the following graduate degrees: the Master of Public Administration (M.P.A.); Master of Business Administration (M.B.A.); Executive Master of Business Administration (E.M.B.A.); Master of Political Science (M.P.S.); Master of Education (M.Ed.); Altenative Master of Education (M.Ed.); Master of Science in Justice and Public Safety (M.S.J.P.); Master of Science in Psychology (M.S.PG.); Master of Liberal Arts (M.L.A.); Master of Arts in Sociology (M.A.); Master of Science in Sociology (M.S.); and Education Specialist (Ed.S.).
+AUM currently offers the following graduate degrees: the Master of Public Administration (M.P.A.); Master of Business Administration (M.B.A.); Master of Science in Information Systems Management (M.S.I.S.M.); Master of Political Science (M.P.S.); Master of Education (M.Ed.); Alternative Master of Education (M.Ed.); Master of Science in Justice and Public Safety (M.S.J.P.); Master of Science in Psychology (M.S.); Master of Liberal Arts (M.L.A.); Master of Arts in Sociology (M.A.); Master of Science in Sociology (M.S.); and Education Specialist (Ed.S.).
 AUM offers a joint Masters of Science in Nursing (M.S.N.) with Auburn University.